Eco-DiscordLink/EcoDiscordPlugin/README.md

 ## Configuration

-All configuaration is done via the Server GUI.
+All configuration is done via the Server GUI.

+DiscordLink Logo &copy; 2018 Phlo